madaster/madaster.github.io/nl/en/index.md

  * Read the <a href="/files/en/Madaster BIM - IFC guidelines.pdf" target="_blank">Madaster IFC-guidelines</a> - it briefly describes the most important instructions for drawing up a BIM model.
  * Read the <a href="/files/en/Madaster BIM - IFC import process.pdf" target="_blank">Madaster BIM IFC import</a> - this describes the import of IFC files within Madaster.
  * Read the <a href="/files/en/Madaster BIM - IFC export.pdf" target="_blank">Madaster BIM IFC export</a> – this briefly describes the steps to export an IFC file.
- * Download the latest Archicad IFC ExportTranslator - this contains the optimal export settings for an IFC file from Archicad to the Madaster platform (available for Dutch KeyMembers).
-Click <a href="https://helpcenter.kubusinfo.nl/portal/nl/kb/articles/ifc-modelexport-voor-madaster#Verwijzigingen" target="_blank" >here</a> to download and instructions.
+ * Download the <a href="[https://helpcenter.kubusinfo.nl/portal/nl/kb/articles/ifc-modelexport-voor-madaster#Verwijzigingen" target="_blank">latest Archicad IFC ExportTranslator - this contains the optimal export settings for an IFC file from Archicad to the Madaster platform (available for Dutch KeyMembers).
  * Download the <a href="https://helpcenter.bimcollab.com/portal/en/kb/articles/smart-view-sets-downloads" target="_blank">Madaster Smart View set (BIMCollab)</a> - Import this file into the BIMCollab Zoom solution to validate the quality of your IFC file.
  * Download the <a href="https://www.bimcollab.com/en/go/free-ifc-viewer/" target="_blank">BIMCollab Zoom</a> Solution (free IFC viewer) and associated Quick Start Guide.
  * Interesting general information about BIM can be obtained via <a href="https://www.bimloket.nl/BIMbasisILS" target="_blank">BIM loket</a>.

 ### Reference works